 Objectively speaking, you could attempt to do this yourself.
 In addition to your new tyres, the tools required would be a tyre iron, a car jack, jack stands, a tyre spreader, and a tyre inflator.
 But even if you do have the proper tools and equipment at hand, it will take you far longer to fit new tyres than it would a professional.
 Just removing a single tyre from a wheel can be a challenge.

 An incorrectly fitted tyre can become damaged and burst.
 The energy released in a blow-out could lead to traffic accidents involving vehicle damage and serious personal injury.
 That's why it's essential to have tyres fitted by an experienced technician, who will take the necessary precautions and use only approved fitting tools and lubricants.

 Step 1: The car should be empty of passengers, with the engine turned off and the handbrake engaged.
 The tyre fitter will proceed to loosen the wheel nuts on all four wheels with a wheel wrench, but won't remove them yet.

 Step 2: Next, the car will be raised on a hydraulic lift, so that all four wheels are completely off the ground.

-Step 2: The diameter of the new tire should match the diameter of the rim, and it should be approved for use with the vehicle.
+Step 2: The diameter of the new tyre should match the diameter of the rim, and it should be approved for use with the vehicle.
 Rims should be the correct size, in perfect condition, and free of rust.
 They must not be damaged, deformed, or worn.

-Step 6: Once the beads of the tire are seated correctly on the shoulder of the rim, the fitter will increase the tire pressure to achieve a firm grip on the flanges of the rim.
+Step 6: Once the beads of the tyre are seated correctly on the shoulder of the rim, the fitter will increase the tyre pressure to achieve a firm grip on the flanges of the rim.
 This fitting pressure shouldn't exceed more than 150% of the maximum pressure recommended by the manufacturer or be greater than 4.0 bar.
 Next, the fitter will adjust the pressure to the operating pressure as specified by the vehicle manufacturer.